My-Epitech-Organisation/Rtype/docs/DEPENDENCY_MANAGEMENT.md

 | `linux-release-cpm` | CPM-based, release build (build-cpm/) |
 | `linux-debug-cpm` | CPM-based, debug build (build-cpm/) |
 | `windows-release`, `windows-debug` | MSVC builds (vcpkg-based) |

+Note: CPM presets intentionally do not load the vcpkg toolchain.
+They rely solely on `RTYPE_FORCE_CPM=ON` and the CPM downloader to fetch and build dependencies from source.

 ---